michaeldonnelly/smart-app-launch/input/pages/app-state.md

   * modify, when the subject is the in-context app user
   * modify, when the subject is the in-context patient

 EHRs SHALL only associate `Coding`s with an app if the app is trusted to access those data.
-These decisions can be made out-of-band during or after the app registration proecss.
+These decisions can be made out-of-band during or after the app registration process.
 A recommended default is to allow apps to register only `Codings` where the `system` matches the app's verified origin.
 For instance, if the EHR has verified that the app developer manages the origin `https://app.example.org`, the app could be associated with SMART App State types like `https://app.example.org|user-preferences` or `https://app.exmample.org|phr-keys`.
 If an app requires access to other App State types, these could be reviewed through an out-of-band process.
 This situation is expected when one developer supplies a patient-facing app and another developer supplies a provider-facing "companion app" that needs to query state written by the patient-facing app.

 Where appropriate, the EHR MAY expose these controls using SMART scopes as follows.